lter/Clim-HydroDB-2.0/planning_documents/RFC.md

         1. Request additional metadata (for CUAHSI)
         1. Coordinate with CUAHSI to accept these
             1. e.g., Timing, ownership, volume
+3. Timeline
+    1. proposed date: metadata requests to sites (if metadata is to be added to climdb)
+    1. proposed date of DB archive (for final contribution if desired)
+    1. date: other metadata request (if not added to climdb)

 #### Phase 2: EDI mediates contributions from climdb-contributiors to CUAHSI
 implementation depends on what we learn from phase 1